robinbryce/iona/README.md

 * [ ] Enable the Compute Engine API
 * [ ] Enable Kubernetes Engine API
 * [ ] Enable Cloud DNS API
+* [ ] Enable Cloud Domains API
 * [ ] Enable Secrets Manager API
 * [ ] Enable Cloud Identity Aware Proxy
 * [ ] Enable Identity Platform

 All can be found at APIs & Services / API Library except secrets manager.
 Secrets Manager API can be found in the Security menu

+## register a domain for the cluster

+With cloud domains

 ## Create service account key for terraform